secure-device-onboard/supply-chain-tools/README.md

+***Note:***  The support for this product will be discontinued from Dec 1, 2022.
+We recommend users to switch to FDO components (https://github.com/secure-device-onboard/pri-fidoiot).

 # Secure Device Onboard (SDO) Supply Chain Tools Quick Start

 The SDO Supply Chain Tools include multiple web archives (.war files).